 #3 Put Money Into Retirement Accounts

 When you pay yourself first, retirement accounts are where much of that money should go.
-You can contribute to an IRA, Roth IRA, 401k, 403b, or whatever plan may be available to you.
+You can set up your finances to contribute to an IRA, Roth IRA, 401k, 403b, or whatever plan may be available to you.
+Using the Stash app is a great way to get started.
 Your first priority should be to contribute to accounts where your employer matches your contributions.

 #4 Go Cash Only

 Once you ditch the credit cards, use only cash to finance your life.
-“Cash” also includes checks and debit cards.
-When you use cash, you know you have a limited supply of money so you’re more thoughtful about your spending.
+Cash also includes checks and debit cards.
+When you use cash, you know you have a limited supply of money so you're more thoughtful about your spending.
 I prefer to use cash in an envelope system.
+You can make the transition to cash only in 3 simple steps!

 #5 Invest In Yourself